 The current crop of midsize models no longer offers a regular cab with room for two or three.
 These days your choices are two-row extended cab or crew cab models, with the latter best suited for carrying adults, but they may be too small for your construction crew.

-In this segment you have four traditional body-on-frame models: the Toyota Tacoma, Nissan Frontier, Chevrolet Colorado and the GMC Canyon.
+In this segment, you have four traditional body-on-frame models: the Toyota Tacoma, Nissan Frontier, Chevrolet Colorado and the GMC Canyon.
 A fifth model, the Honda Ridgeline, is of unibody construction and won’t handle your more ambitious off-road pursuits.
-In this segment you have models that seat up to five, have five- or six-foot beds and can tow up to 7,000 pounds.
+Midsize trucks include models that seat up to five, have five- or six-foot beds and can tow up to 7,000 pounds.
 Buyers of midsize pickup trucks may choose them to pull a camper or a small trailer.
 Some models are ideal for tough off-road duty.

 The biggest segment of pickup trucks belongs to the full-size market.
 Here, you have a number of manufacturers vying for your business, with most offering regular, extended and crew cab versions, as well as short- and long-bed models and V6 and V8 engine choices.